changesets/action/docs/set-up-npm-auth.md

           NODE_AUTH_TOKEN: ${{ secrets.NPM_TOKEN }} # pass the token here
 ```

+> [!TIP]
+> Pass `registry-url: https://npm.pkg.github.com/` and `NODE_AUTH_TOKEN: ${{ secrets.GITHUB_TOKEN }}` to publish to the GitHub Package Registry instead of npm.

-Internally, `actions/setup-node` will set up a configuration like below in `~/.npmrc` (in the home directory):
+Internally, `actions/setup-node` will set up a `.npmrc` file that looks like this:

 ```ini
 //registry.npmjs.org/:_authToken=${NODE_AUTH_TOKEN}
 ```

-This syntax allows to authenticate with the npm registry only when the `NODE_AUTH_TOKEN` environment variable is set, which is a safer approach than storing the token directly in the `.npmrc` file.
+This syntax allows to authenticate with the npm registry only when the `NODE_AUTH_TOKEN` environment variable is set, which is the safer approach than storing the token directly in the `.npmrc` file.

+### Manual Setup

 For advanced use cases, you can also set up the [`~/.npmrc` file](https://docs.npmjs.com/cli/configuring-npm/npmrc) manually.
+Make sure to remove the `registry-url` option from `actions/setup-node` to prevent conflicts with your custom `.npmrc` file.

 For example, if you need to publish different scopes to different registries, you can set up the `~/.npmrc` file like below:

 ```yaml
 - run: |